vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

     clonefrom: false
     nosync: false
 </code></pre>
-<p>You can learn more about patroi configuration parameters in the <a href="https://patroni.readthedocs.io/en/latest/SETTINGS.html">official patroni docs page</a>.
-Here’s what each line in this file is for in the different sections of the file:</p>
+<p>You can learn more about Patroni configuration parameters in the <a href="https://patroni.readthedocs.io/en/latest/SETTINGS.html">official patroni docs page</a>.
+Here’s what each line in this file is for in the different sections of the file.</p>
 <p>Global section:</p>
 <ul>
 <li>scope - Name for the highly available postgres cluster</li>